GreenDelta/openLCA2-manual/src/allocation.md

 ![](./media/allocation_recycling.png)
 <br>_As the recycling process is a multi-output process allocation is needed!
 Here, physical allocation was applied._

+_**Note:**_ Here we allocated 50% of the impacts to the recyclate and the waste.
+This is only one option.
+However, if you are not modeling a closed-loop scenario this can be a relevant detail you should consider.

 ### System Expansion